JDASoftwareGroup/kartothek/CONTRIBUTING.md

 and checking the code.
 To set up these hooks, please follow the installation instructions on the [pre-commit](https://pre-commit.com) homepage.

-If you prefer to perform manual formatting and linting, you can install and run the necessary tools like this
+If you prefer to perform manual formatting and linting, you can run the necessary toolchain like this

 ```bash
 ./format_code.sh